ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Establishment {{establishment}}

->> Establishment focuses on the actions that an application takes the transport objects to prepare for data transfer.
+>> Establishment focuses on the actions that an application takes \[MICHAEL: on? with?] the transport objects to prepare for data transfer.

 Data Transfer {{datatransfer}}